To be notified of upcoming serving opportunities as they become available, please fill out this form.

 Help out on a weekly basis at St. James Catholic Church Food pantry by assisting with the weekly food pantry or making sandwiches for their daily lunch program.
 Multiple shifts available.
 Click HERE to sign up.

 Serve monthly at the St. James Catholic Church Food pantry by helping unload the produce truck, organize food, and assist guests with loading their bags.
-The next serving opportunity is on August 8 from 8 a.m. to 12 p.m.
-Click HERE to sign up.
+Check our events calendar to sign up for the next serving opportunity!

 Care for our Homeless Community